Table of Contents

 Instructions

-- For the Cheesy Grits: Add 3 cups of the broth and 1 cup milk to a medium pot and bring to a boil over high heat.
+- For the Grits: Add 3 cups of the broth and 1 cup milk to a medium pot and bring to a boil over high heat.
 Stir in the grits and bring back to a boil.
 Once boiling, cover the pot with a lid and reduce heat to medium-low.
 Simmer for 20-25 minutes, or until the liquid has been absorbed and the grits are soft and tender, stirring every 5-10 minutes to prevent clumping.
 Remove the pot from the stove and stir in the butter, cheddar cheese, 1 teaspoon salt, and ¼ teaspoon black pepper.1 cup whole milk, 1 cup grits, 3 tablespoons salted butter, ½ cup cheddar cheese, ¼ teaspoon black pepper

 - For the Shrimp: Add the chopped bacon to a large cast-iron skillet over medium heat.
 Cook for 8-10 minutes, or until crispy.
 Line a plate with a paper towel.
 Transfer the bacon to the prepared plate.
 Leave 2 tablespoons of bacon drippings in the pan and discard the rest.5 strips thick-cut bacon

 - Return the skillet, with the bacon drippings, to medium heat.
 Add the onion and bell pepper to the skillet and cook for 3-4 minutes, or until tender, stirring often.
 Mix in the garlic and ¼ teaspoon salt.
-Continue cooking for another 30 seconds, or until fragrant.½ medium sweet onion, 1 small red bell pepper, 3 cloves garlic
+Continue cooking for another 30 seconds, or until fragrant.½ medium sweet onion, 1 small red bell pepper, 3 garlic cloves

 - Pat shrimp dry and sprinkle all over with the Cajun seasoning.
 Use your fingers to press the seasoning into the shrimp so that it adheres.1 pound large shrimp, 2 ½ teaspoons Cajun seasoning